 Admission is free but attendees must register by March 8.
 There is no need for each person in your party to register.
 Just give your own name and the number in your party, including yourself.

-The Lux Center is hosting a Holocaust Study Institute, a spring semester evening class that focuses on historical anti-Semitism and the Holocaust, at Sacred Heart Seminary and School of Theology, followed by a study trip to Israel.
+The Lux Center is hosted a Holocaust Study Institute, a spring semester evening class that focuses on historical anti-Semitism and the Holocaust, at Sacred Heart Seminary and School of Theology, followed by a study trip to Israel, in 2016.

 Lux commented, “Having worked extensively with Bonnie on a variety of projects, I am very excited about what her background, leadership skills and energy will bring to the center as it enters a new phase.”